EZ Beauty on a Budget

-For some budget-friendly pampering, head to your kitchen.
-We’ll show you how with these tips and recipes
+For some easy, budget-friendly pampering, head to your kitchen.
+We’ll show you how with these tips and recipes.

 Aside from saving you money, home made spa treatments are good for your body and the environment.
 You control the ingredients, so you can avoid unnecessary perfumes, dyes and preservatives.
 You don’t have to worry about questionable chemicals being absorbed into your body or ending up in the environment.
 Best of all, you can also customize recipes to use your favourite ingredients and scents.

 Sound complicated?
 It’s actually easier than you think.
 Here’s how to get started.

 You don’t need to run to the store to get started.
 Chances are you’ve already got the most common ingredients in your cupboard or your fridge:

 Honey: Not only does it moisturize, it also acts as an astringent and antiseptic.

 Milk: Commonly used in baths and masks because it helps to sooth dry skin.
 Use whipping cream for dry and irritated skin, or skim milk for oily skin.

 Yoghurt: It’s creamy and blendable, and the lactic acid will help exfoliate the skin.
 Plus it contains good bacteria.